rista404/react-twitter-widgets/README.md

 All widgets accept these props.

 - `options` (object)
-  - To learn more about the available options (height, width, align, count, etc), refer to the Twitter documentation.
+  - To learn more about the available options, refer to the Twitter documentation.
+There are four options that are common to all widgets (`lang`, `dnt`, `related`, and `via`).
+There are further options for button widgets, tweet buttons, Timeline, and Tweet.
 - `onLoad` (function)
   - Called every time the widget is loaded.
 A widget will reload if its props change.
 - `renderError` (function)